MTSSamsioe/book_a_table/README.md

     - edit.html with no errors
     - index.html only errors from django template vars
     - my_bookings.html only errors from django variables
+    - page_not_found no errors
+    - server_error.html no errors
 - CSS using https://jigsaw.w3.org/
     - style.css no errors found